 Note: The recommendations shared here are based on those provided by Microsoft.
 The best code style guide rules are the ones that work best for your team’s needs.

-You can find a code style guide example here or download the full e-book, Create a C# style guide: Write cleaner code that scales.
+You can find a code style guide example here or download the full e-book, Use a C# style guide for clean and scalable game code (Unity 6 edition).

 You can’t define variables with spaces in the name because C# uses the space character to separate identifiers.
 Casing schemes can alleviate the issue of having to use compound names or phrases in source code.